 What is a therapeutic cancer vaccine?

 When most people think of a vaccine, they think of a traditional vaccine given to prevent an infectious disease such as measles or polio.
 In addition to the traditional vaccines, there are two types of cancer vaccines.
 A preventive cancer vaccine is given to prevent cancer from developing in healthy people.
 For example, the hepatitis B vaccine is given to children to protect against a hepatitis B viral infection, which can lead to liver cancer.
-In contrast, a therapeutic cancer vaccine is given to treat an existing cancer by causing a stronger and faster response from the immune system.19 Most commonly, they are used in patients in remission in an attempt to prevent likely or the cancer from returning.
+In contrast, a therapeutic cancer vaccine is given to treat an existing cancer by causing a stronger and faster response from the immune system.19 Most commonly, they are used in patients in remission in an attempt to prevent likely The return of a disease or the signs and symptoms of a disease after a period of improvement or the cancer from returning.

 How do they work?

 A therapeutic cancer vaccine is made from a patient’s own tumor cells or from substances taken from the tumor cells.
 They are designed to work by activating the cells of the immune system to recognize and act against the specific antigen on the tumor cell.19 Because the immune system has special cells for memory, the hope is that the vaccines will also help keep the lung cancer from coming back.3

 Therapeutic cancer vaccines being studied in lung cancer include6:

 |Generic Name||Brand Name (in US)||Types of lung cancer